Integrated-MLAI/Integrated-MLAI/README.md

 - 📫 How to reach me: ...We are here!!
 - ⚡ Fun fact: ...there are members who will help you at all cost, but we mean free

+Plus you get to hear from [**Denis Rothman**](https://www.linkedin.com/in/denis-rothman-0b034043/) the author of the NEW GEM in Transformers currently in Amazon.

 <summary>Projects</summary>